E-Fit released of suspect after serious sexual assault in Peterborough underpass

 and live on Freeview channel 276

-Detectives investigating a serious sexual assault in Peterborough have released an e-fit of the attacker.
+Detectives investigating a serious sexual assault in Peterborough have appealed for help to trace a man wanted in connection with a serious sexual assault in Peterborough – and have released an E-Fit of the suspect.

 The victim, a woman in her 30s, was attacked between 2.30am and 3.50am on Sunday, 20 August, in the underpass between Bourges Boulevard and Westfield Road.